expo/expo/docs/versions/v14.0.0/guides/exp-cli.md

       -h, --help             output usage information
-      -s, --send-to [dest]   A phone number or e-mail address to send a link to -c, --clear            Clear the React Native packager cache -a, --android          Opens your app in Exponent on a connected Android device -i, --ios              Opens your app in Exponent in a currently running iOS simulator on your computer -m, --host [mode]      tunnel (default), lan, localhost.
+      -s, --send-to [dest]   A phone number or e-mail address to send a link to -c, --clear            Clear the React Native packager cache -a, --android          Opens your app in Expo on a connected Android device -i, --ios              Opens your app in Expo in a currently running iOS simulator on your computer -m, --host [mode]      tunnel (default), lan, localhost.
 Type of host to use. "tunnel" allows you to view your link on other networks
       -p, --protocol [mode]  exp (default), http, redirect.
 Type of protocol. "exp" is recommended right now --tunnel               Same as --host tunnel